 We also belong to CERT (Community Emergency Response Team) which is sponsored by the local Fire Protection District.
 We have set up portable radio stations at various CERT/SET training sites to practice “EMCOMM”, Emergency Communications.
 We participate in both the Sheriff’s and periodic Fire Department CERT Nets and larger exercises run by both organizations.

 Above: Be Prepared!
-Our 20 watt solar panel charges a big, deep-cycle 12 volt storage battery via a home made charge controller and system monitor.
+Our little 20 watt solar panel charges a big, deep-cycle 12 volt storage battery via a home made charge controller and system monitor.
 Although it is a small panel it will run things indefinitely at the rate and duty-cycles that we operate.
 If commercial power fails the equipment automatically switches to solar/battery power.
 This station has been solar powered since 1979.

 Before it was cool ! ;o)

 My homemade charge controller is used to protect the battery from being over-charged.
 Any commercial controller sized for the system will work.
 It measures both panel or battery voltage and the charging current.
 The controller, panel, battery, relay (contacts), wiring and fusing should be specified and selected for the size of the station equipment load, the amount of “solar powered” time your load needs, sun exposure etc.

 This sketch is an oversimplification, not all loads or fuses (Safety First!) are shown but it illustrates the concept and process.
 When commercial power fails, I hear a “click” from the relay and the entire system keeps operating as before.
-Except nothing else in the house is now working.
+Except nothing else in the house (or neighborhood) is now working.